 6. How To Improve Your Resume?

 - Connect to your goals.
 What is your target?
 Who are you writing it for?
 What are the roles that interest you?
 Industries etc.?
 Use a style, tone of voice and keywords that speak to all of that.

 - Highlight your achievements and power your stories with relevant numbers and figures – don’t be shy.
 You worked hard for it and you owe it to yourself.

 - Make it personal – While specific skills and expertise are central in any application process, companies also want to know more about who you are, how you get the work done so tell something about you which sparks interest and make them curious to invite you for a first chat.

 You’ve got this!

 Angela Fusaro runs Every Mother Knows and is a proud mum of two little Amsterdammers.

 She loves a strong espresso, the seaside and taking a little break on a yoga mat.

 Thank you very much for the interview Angela!
-I am sure many readers could profit from your career expertise.
+I am sure that many of my readers will profit from your career expertise.